-The primary aims of the Australian and New Zealand Society of the History of Medicine are to develop and publish historical accounts of disease and health care in the Australia-Pacific region and elsewhere, and to support the rigorous historical analysis of the enormous variety of health care.
+The primary aims of the Australian and New Zealand Society of the History of Medicine are to develop and publish historical accounts of disease and health care in the Australian, New Zealand and Pacific region and elsewhere, and to support the rigorous historical analysis of the enormous variety of health care.

 We do these things through the following means:

 An ANZSHM conference is held on a biennial basis.
 The conference usually spans 3-5 days at venues around Australia and New Zealand.
 The program includes keynote addresses, a program of research papers and other intellectual and social activities.
 The ANZSHM also participates in other historical conferences from time to time.

 The ANZSHM offers Ben Haneman Memorial Conference Grants for Postgraduate Students and Early Career Researchers, a competitive scheme to assist students and ECRs to present a paper at the conference.
 Click on the link for more information and to access an application form.